 Properties leased for own use Unexpired terms of leases

-Plant and machinery 10 to 15 years
+Plant and machinery Shorter of 10 to 15 years and unexpired terms of leases

-Motor vehicles 5 years

-Furniture and equipment 5 years
+Motor vehicles 5 years Furniture and equipment 5 years

 Where parts of an item of property, plant and equipment have different useful lives, the cost of the item is allocated on a reasonable basis between the parts and each part is depreciated separately.
 Both the useful life of an asset and its residual value, if any, are reviewed annually.